Timur-Maistermind/Machine-Learning-Roadmap/README.md

 - ✅ Data Scientists who are looking to refresh their knowledge and prepare for interviews.
 - ✅ Data Scientists who want to level up skills in a specific domain, e.g. Optimization.

-# 📚 Download Machine Learning Roadmap as a PDF file.
+# 📚 Download this Machine Learning Roadmap as a PDF file.
 [The roadmap can be downloaded as a PDF file here.](https://www.timurmlcareer.com/machine-learning-roadmap)

 # 🔬 Machine Learning Roadmap Overview